Homeopathy is a 200 year old medical system that is proven to be

 and headache.
 The breast feels hard and stony with stitching, needle-like

 pains.
 Any movement aggravates the pain.
-The patient likes a snug bra.
+The person likes a snug bra.

 Breast feeding is quite painful.
-The patient will be quite irritable.
+The person will be quite irritable.
 Very

-frequently the patient will experience dizziness or faintness on rising from
+frequently the person will experience dizziness or faintness on rising from

 bed.
 There is strong thirst and not infrequently constipation.